Qualitative Analysis of certain Reaction-Diffusion Systems of the FitzHugh-Nagumo type: Analysis and discussion around the Nh-FHN model

 The following result holds: \begin{corollary} The number of eigenvalues with positive real part is finite while the number of eigenvalues with negative real part is infinite.
 If we assume that

 then $\sigma_1^0$ and $\sigma_2^0$ have a positive real part.
 And,

 \end{corollary}

-\begin{remark} This corollary highlights a result of instability which is linked with the stability of the ODE system \eqref{FHNDL}.
-Indeed, the assumption $|c|<1$ (instable steady state) for \eqref{FHNDL} corresponds to $f'(c)>0$ whereas the assumption $|c|\geq 1$ corresponds to $f'(c)\leq 0$.
-For equation \eqref{FHNRD}, the asumption $f'(c)>0$ for instability is replaced by $\int_a^b f'(\bar{u}(x))dx>0$. \end{remark} The more elaborated theorem holds, see \begin{theorem} For $p$ small enough, $(0,0)$ is a source for $E_0$.
+The more elaborated theorem holds, see \begin{theorem} For $p$ small enough, $(0,0)$ is a source for $E_0$.
 For $p$ large enough, $(0,0)$ is a sink .
-There is an Hopf Bifurcation: there exists a value $p^*$ for which as $p$ crosses $p*$ from right to left, the real part of $\sigma_1^0$ and $\sigma_2^0$ increases from negative to positive.
-The other eigenvalues remaining with negative real parts. \end{theorem} \begin{remark} This theorem relyes on the analysis of the Sturm-Liouville problem \eqref{eq:SL}.
+There is an Hopf bifurcation: there exists a value $p^*$ for which as $p$ crosses $p*$ from right to left, the real part of $\sigma_1^0$ and $\sigma_2^0$ increases from negative to positive.
+The other eigenvalues remaining with negative real parts. \end{theorem} \begin{remark} This theorem relies on the analysis of the Sturm-Liouville problem \eqref{eq:SL}.
 The first Hopf bifurcation occurs when $\lambda_0$ becomes negative.
 Successive Hopf bifurcations occur when the the successive $\lambda_k$ become negative.
 The number of possible Hopf bifurcation is bounded.
-The limit-case is given by $c(x)=0$. \end{remark} The following local stability results hold: \begin{theorem} For $p>p^*$, there exists a sequence $(\mu_k)_{k\in \N}$ such that if
+The limit-case is given by $c(x)=0$. \end{remark}